Admin-Script/specification/index.md

 ## 6.1 Attributes

-All access of attributes of the type will be done via a method specifed by the implementation.
+All, access of attributes of the type will be done via a method specified by the implementation.
 The signature for the method includes the attribute as a string.

 The type should return AdminScript compatible types from the dot access operator or the implementation may cast them.